bertiqwerty/rvimage/README.md

 [usr]
 n_autosave = 2
 current_pjr_path = "prjpath.json"
-# "NoCache" for not caching at all or "FileCache" for caching files in a temp dir.
+# "NoCache" for not caching at all or "FileCache" for caching files in a configurable folder.
 cache = "FileCache"

 # Address of the http control server, default is 127.0.0.1:5432